-Yes.
-Provided that sister ship is owned by the person/company against the claim is made.
+An arrest into a sister-ship is possible, provided that sister-ship is owned by the person/company against the claim is made.

 9. What is the position as regards Bareboat and Time-Chartered vessels?

 If a claim is not based on a maritime lien the vessel may not be arrested for claims against bareboatcharterers and/or time-charterers as it does not affect the owner of the vessel.
 However, if the property of the charterer is concerned - i.e. bunkers - that property may be arrested.